ManthanVerma7/TIET-SummerSchool-2025/README.md

 |-----|-----------------------------------------|--------------------------------------------------|--------------------|
 | 1   | TIET-SS-MiniProject-01-PythonAssignment | Basic Python Programs for Practice and Learning  | [View Repository](https://github.com/ManthanVerma7/TIET-SS-MiniProject-01-PythonAssignment) |

-> 🔄 More projects will be added here as the camp progresses.
+> 🔄 More projects will be added here according to the progression.

 ---